NethServer/docs/administrator-manual/en/migration.rst

   role was ADS), configure a *remote Active Directory* accounts provider.

-* If the source system was a NT Primary Domain Controller (Samba server role was ADS) install a *local Active Directory* accounts provider.
+* If the source system was a NT Primary Domain Controller (Samba server role was PDC) install a *local Active Directory* accounts provider.

 * If access to Shared Folders on the destination system requires user authentication, install a *local Active Directory* accounts provider.